FuchsiaOS/FuchsiaOS-docs-zh_CN/development/testing/faq.md

 DISABLED_`.

-If running the test outputs `YOU HAVE 1 DISABLED TEST`, you can also pass the following flags to find out which test is disabled: `fx run-test scenic_tests -- --gtest_list_tests --gtest_filter=*DISABLED_*`.
+If running the test outputs `YOU HAVE 1 DISABLED TEST`, you can also pass the following flags to find out which test is disabled: `fx run-test escher_tests -- --gtest_list_tests --gtest_filter=*DISABLED_*`.

-To force-run disabled tests: `fx run-test scenic_tests -- --gtest_also_run_disabled_tests`.
+To force-run disabled tests: `fx run-test escher_tests -- --gtest_also_run_disabled_tests`.

 ### Rust only: apply the `#[ignore]` attribute